geison20/tech-challenge/README.md

 ## Additional information

+- The backend is already built.
-The backend was built so you can use it as a data source, the client will be connected to the socket in real time.
-You will receive at an interval of 0 to 10 seconds a new request with financial data and you should use this information to build the table.
+- You can use it as a data source, the client will be connected to the socket in real time.
+- You will receive in an interval of 0 and 10 seconds a new response with the financial data and you should use this information to build the table.

 JSON schema for market data: